-It’s a special thing to be a film maker who purchases their own gear.
+It’s a special thing to be a filmmaker who purchases their own gear.
 Either for personal, artistic, or commercial use.
 People who enjoy owning their own gear are a special breed.
-We love the tools, their design, function, and the freedom they allow us in crafting our vision.
+We love the tools, their design, function, and the freedom they provide us in crafting our vision.

-I was one of these people, an artist with a love of visuals.
-I loved my gear, but over time I found a thorn in my side.
+I was one of these people, an artist with a love of visuals and also loved my gear.
+But over time I was increasingly antagonized by a thorn in my side.
 I loved my gear, when it was assembled, and working.
 Yet I found myself wanting; there had to be more.
-When stored the gear was like a bastard child, ignored, forgotten.
+When stored the gear was like a bastard child– ignored, forgotten.
 Only when it was assembled did it get the respect it deserved.
 I soon discovered that only when it was assembled did I get the respect of an owner who had nice stuff.

 Anyone that works in film and television on an independent level will tell you that a lot of creed comes from your equipment package.
 It shouldn’t, but it does.
 Poorly packed gear in “pick and pluck” cases is much like picking up your first date in an old Chevy loaded with fast food wrappers… She might get in the car, but you can bet that’s all she’ll be doing.
 I wanted to create the “Porsche” of cases.
 Sleek, clean, unique, and a sense of design that not only protects your gear in the best possible way, but displays the gear in the best possible way.
 Yes… Even disassembled.
 I don’t want her to simply “like your car” I want her to be yours the second you open the door.

 This desire is embedded into the core of Jason Cases.
 It is simply “Good enough…. isn’t” Your cases now become your business card.
 They establish credibility and a singularity that no one else enjoys.
 Whenever I open the lid of one of my cases, I almost always hear “whoa, where did you get that?”
 It’s music to my ears… It will be to yours as well.